rickyHong/Vocab-Expansion-LLAMA-Wiki/Integrated-with-LangChain.md

 ### Known Issue

 LangChain initializes a FastTokenizer by default.
 However, this step can be very slow in certain environments.
 Currently, it is not possible to change this behavior by passing parameters.
-Therefore, If your program gets stuck at `loading LLM...`, you can change the tokenizer initialization code in `HuggingFacePipeline.from_model_id`
+Therefore, If your program gets stuck at `loading LLM...`, you can change the tokenizer initialization code in `langchain.HuggingFacePipeline.from_model_id`

 ```python
 tokenizer = AutoTokenizer.from_pretrained(model_id, **_model_kwargs)